laravel/docs/migrations.md

         // ...
     });

-The `charset` and `collation` properties may be used to specify the character set and collation for the created table when using MySQL:
+The `charset` and `collation` properties may be used to specify the character set and collation for the created table when using MariaDB or MySQL:

     Schema::create('users', function (Blueprint $table) {
         $table->charset('utf8mb4');